jsdclxvi/Reforestation/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## Astronomers got tired watching the moon go around the earth for 24 hours.
+They decided to call it a day.